ad-freiburg/pfaedle/README.md

 By default, shapes are only calculated for trips that don't have a shape in the input feed.
 To drop all existing shapes, use the `-D` flag.

-For example, you may generate (and replace existing, see -D parameter) shapes for the GTFS dataset for Freiburg like this:
+For example, you may generate (and replace existing, see `-D` flag) shapes for the GTFS dataset for Freiburg like this:

 ```
 $ wget https://fritz.freiburg.de/csv_Downloads/VAGFR.zip